danhphan/danhphan.github.io/_pages/projects.md

 ### Multi-output Gaussian Processes in PyMC

-Multi-output Gaussian processes (MOGPs) have recently become an active research topic in machine learning’s multi-task learning.
-The advantage of multi-output GPs is its capacity to simultaneously learn and infer many outputs which have the same source of uncertainty from inputs.
+The advantage of Multi-output Gaussian processes (MOGPs) is its capacity to simultaneously learn and infer many outputs which have the same source of uncertainty from inputs.
+For example, to model the moving prices of different stocks, or the performances of different sport players.

 This project aims to add support for multi-output GPs in [PyMC](https://docs.pymc.io/en/stable/api/gp.html).
 This feature would significantly extend the capabilities of this important module, and benefit the [PyMC community](https://discourse.pymc.io/).